spree/api.spreecommerce.com/content/v1/orders.md

     POST /api/orders

-If you wish to create an order with a line item matching to a variant who’s ID is “1” and quantity is 5, make this request:
+If you wish to create an order with a line item matching to a variant whose ID is \"1\" and quantity is 5, make this request:

     POST /api/orders?order[line_items][0][variant_id]=1&order[line_items][0][quantity]=5